hotrodorm/hotrod/README.md

 ## CRUD &mdash; At a Glance

-[CRUD](./hotrod-project/docs/docs-5/crud/README.md) provides a straightforward repertoire of database access methods that can access rows by primary keys, by example, or by predicates to execute SELECT, UPDATE, INSERT, and DELETE queries on the tables and view of the schema(s).
+[CRUD](./hotrod-project/docs/docs-5/crud/README.md) offers a straightforward set of database access methods, allowing you to access rows by primary keys, examples, or predicates.
+This enables the execution of SELECT, UPDATE, INSERT, and DELETE queries on the tables and views within the schema(s).

-To find an employee by primary key we can do:
+To find an employee by primary key, you can use:

 ```java
 Employee emp = this.employeeDAO.select(134081);
 ```

-Inserting a payment while retrieving the new primary key (in the column ID) can be done as:
+Inserting a payment while retrieving the new primary key from the ID column can be accomplished using the following syntax:

 ```java
 Payment p = new Payment();